FrankRankmore/Meraki/README.md

 #### Existing Customers

 * Updates for any changes to the business.
-* Gallery updates serve as a platform for customers to peruse and explore the latest artistic creations.
+* Gallery updates serve as a platform for customers to browse and explore the latest artistic creations.
 * Adjustments to pricing in response to economic conditions and market dynamics to ensure fair and competitive rates.